New video shows businessman Thiago Brennand beating a waiter in SP: 'my nose started bleeding', says victim | Sao Paulo

 O g1 contacted Brennand’s defense, who forwarded a note.
 Read below:

-“The imposition of a precautionary measure of ‘forced return’ of travel documented in the records, with a certain date of return, and initiated before any precautionary measure for the delivery of a passport is requested and granted, does not find legal support.
-Thiago Fernandes Vieira disrespected any decision of the Court .
-In the view of the defense, we are facing a situation of clear illegal constraint on freedom to come and go.”
+“The imposition of a precautionary measure of ‘forced return’ of travel documented in the records, with a certain date of return, and initiated before any precautionary measure for the delivery of a passport is requested and granted, has no legal support.
+Thiago Fernandes Vieira did not disrespect any decision of the Justice.
+In the defense’s view, we are facing a situation of clear illegal constraint on freedom to come and go.”

 Businessman Thiago Brennand, 42, investigated by the police. — Photo: Playback/Instagram